emilymcdaniel/PyBer_Analysis/README.md

 ![PyBer Summary](https://github.com/emilymcdaniel/PyBer_Analysis/blob/main/Resources/PyBer%20Summary.PNG?raw=true)

 ### Rural
 Rural areas have the fewest rides and drivers and total fares, but their average fare per ride and per rider are the highest.
+There is little variation in the total fares between Jan 1, 2019 - April 29, 2019.

 ### Suburban
 Here, we see the number of total rides is fairly close to the number of total drivers.
 The fares from all views fall between urban and rural areas.
+Between Jan 1, 2019 - April 29, 2019, fares spike at the end of February and April.

 ### Urban
 In urban areas, we see the highest volume of rides, number of drivers and the total fares.
 However, the average fare per driver and per rider is the lowest.
 It is no surprise that lower fares will result in increased interest from riders.
 However, the high volume of drivers is curious considering the steep drop in earnings in fare per trip.
+Between Jan 1, 2019 - April 29, 2019, a sustained increase in overall city fares occurred.

 **Total Fare by City Type**